alanmitchell/mini-monitor/docs/source/software.rst

     # will be low.
     METER_POST_INTERVAL = 30  # minutes

-    # This multiplier is applied to the rate of change calculated from
+    # The multipliers below are applied to the rate of change calculated from
     # sequential meter readings.
-It can be used to convert that
+They can be used to convert that
     # rate of change into engineering units, such as BTU/hour.
+    # There is a separate multiplier for Gas Meters, Electric Meters and Water Meters.
+    # *** NOTE: If you set a multiplier to 0, that type of Meter (gas, electric, water)
+    # will not be recorded by the Mini Monitor.
+    METER_MULT_GAS = 1000.0       # Converts Cubic Feet/hour to Btu/hour
+    METER_MULT_ELEC = 1.0         # Electric Meter Multiplier
-    METER_MULT = 1.0
+    METER_MULT_WATER = 1.0        # Water Meter Multiplier

 These settings are for the script that can receive meter reading transmissions from certain Utility meters.
 See the :ref:`hardware`